-The Horites were a caste of rulers who controlled the trade routes from the Sahara to India.
+The Horites were a caste of ruler-priests who controlled the trade routes from the Sahara to India.
 Originally, they controlled the major waters systems at a time when the Sahara, Arabia and Mesopotamia were wetter.
 Commerce moved along the rivers which were interconnected in the late Holocene.
 These shrine and temple attendants kept records, recorded measurements, and collected taxes on cargo shipped from shrine city to shrine city.

 The Horite kings of Edom are listed in Genesis 36.
 Here is a diagram of the lines descending from Seir the Horite.
 Note that there are two men named Esau.

 Abraham was a Horite Habiru/Hebrew whose territory extended between Hebron and Beersheba, entirely in the land of Edom.
 The Horites of Edom were his kinsmen.

 The Horites were devotees of HR (Hor, Hur or Horus) whose mother Hathor conceived by the overshadowing of the sun, the Creator's emblem.
 Horus is the archetype by which Abraham's descendants would recognize Jesus as the promised Seed of the Woman (Gen. 3:15).
 Jesus' authentication was His rising from the dead on the third day, in accordance with Horite expectation.
 As St. Augustine noted, the Egyptians took great care in the burial of their dead and never practiced cremation, as in the religions that seek to escape physical existence.
 Abraham's ancestors believed in the resurrection of the body and awaited a deified king who would rise from the grave and deliver his people from death.